techidaily/site-games-able/source/_posts/unbearable-undertakings-the-best-of-frustrating-fiddles.md

  Only Up! was at the top of the livestreaming world for almost a month, but the hype has since died.
 What the game lacks in replayability, it more than makes up for in difficulty.
 All the same, reaching the top and triggering the final cutscene feels incredibly rewarding.

- Sadly, as of September 2023, Only Up! has been pulled from the Steam store, as reported by[PCGamesN](https://www.pcgamesn.com/only-up/steam-removed) , because the game kept the developer "under a lot of stress" and they want to move on and "put the game behind \[them\]".
+ Sadly, as of September 2023, Only Up! has been pulled from the Steam store, as reported by [PCGamesN](https://www.pcgamesn.com/only-up/steam-removed) , because the game kept the developer "under a lot of stress" and they want to move on and "put the game behind \[them\]".
 And while many fans look forward to a return of this Foddian hit, there's no concrete evidence pointing that way.

 ## It’s About the Journey